-9. Fee structures
+10. Fee structures

-The Trustee recognises that the provision of investment management, dealing and advisory services to the Scheme results in a range of charges to be met, directly or indirectly, by deduction from the Scheme's assets.
+The Trustee recognises that the provision of investment management, dealing and advisory services to the Scheme results in a range of charges to be met, directly or indirectly, by either deduction from the Scheme's assets (for the DB section) or members' assets (for the DC section).